International Arrivals at Sydney Airport

 International Arrivals Hall

 Passing through the opaque sliding doors of the Customs & Quarantine area into the International Arrivals Hall will denote your successful navigation of Australian Border Security.
-It is here that the WAHO 2019 Conference Team will greet you and arrange your transport to your local accommodation.
-Look for the WAHO 2019 Conference Information Desk near the back wall (near the Exit) of the International Arrivals Hall.
+It is here that the WAHO 2019 Conference Team driver will greet you and arrange your transport to your local accommodation.
+Please look for your surname on a sign with the WAHO 2019 Conference logo in the International Arrivals Hall.

 The International Arrivals Hall in Sydney can be a VERY busy place.
 Please rest assured that we will find & welcome you after your long journey, and assist you every step of the way as you embark on your WAHO 2019 Conference Australia adventure.